K&J Magnetics mascot, Joe Magneato

 Source of the Invention

-That instructable we mentioned isn't the original source of this interesting invention.
+That Instructable guide we mentioned isn't the original source of this interesting invention.
 Its roots actually come from an inventive guy named Timm Vanderelli who was looking for a way to observe magnetic fields in some other work he was doing back in 2005.
 He has a patent for the device.

 There's actually a lot more interesting things and uses for such a device, some of which go way over our heads!
 The way we've shown how it can react to a magnet's field is just the tip of the iceberg.